Philippe Le Fèvre, choir

-Muriel Ferraro, singing for the choir and for the choir conducting workshop
+Muriel Ferraro, singing for the choir

 The French soprano Muriel Ferraro was born in Grenoble, where she first started studying the violin.
 She unexpectedly decided to resume her musical studies after a master’s degree in Law and Applied Languages.
 She left Berlin for Paris and was lead by her rising voice through the sinuous paths of singing.
 Out of curiosity she explored various styles and vocal practices.
 She was then inclined towards young dramatic opera repertoire thanks to the decisive encounter with the Soprano Florence Guignolet, from whom she received instruction.
 She has been perfecting her skills with Mirella Freni and Leontina Vaduva.

 Recently Muriel Ferraro could be heard Les Lessiveuses, an opera creation by French contemporary composer Thierry Machuel with 2E2M ; as Tannhaüser’s Venus in Clermont-Ferrand Opera ; as Wozzeck’s Marie at the Royaumont Foundation, staged by André Engel; as Puccini’s Suor Angelica in Paris, as Brünnhilde in extracts of Ring des Niebelungen in the musical theater show Nietzsche/Wagner: le Ring in Théâtre de l’Athénée, Paris, as Egisto in L’Egisto by Mazzocchi and Marazzoli at Massy Opera and in Ma at Amphitheater of the Bastille Paris Opera.